-Usually, shovels have a protective coating that prevents the build of rust.
+Usually, shovels have a protective coating that prevents the building of trust.
 Also, make sure you get some high-end forged blades rather than the machine-stamped ones.
 They are more durable than the latter ones.

-Now, choosing between steel and aluminium can be challenging.
+Now, choosing between steel and aluminum can be challenging.
 Both have their own perks and demerits.
 Steel shovels are heavier but do not bend or dent easily and can be costly!
-However, the aluminium ones bend or dent easily but are very lightweight.
+However, the aluminum ones bend or dent easily but are very lightweight.
 They can be cheaper too!
-So, choose your favourite one as per your own requirements.
+So, choose your favorite one as per your own requirements.

 On the other hand, steel shafts can be great for heavy-duty work.
-The most flexible or durable one is fibreglass.
+The most flexible or durable one is fiberglass.
 It is lighter than the other two and can withstand temperatures and rust!